DataBiosphere/azul/README.md

 4) In `deployments/.active/environment` change `AZUL_DEPLOYMENT_STAGE` to the
    name of your deployment.
 In this example, we'd be setting it to `foo`.

-5) In the project root, create `environment.local` containing
+5) In the project root, create `deployments/.active/environment.local` containing

    ```
    export AWS_PROFILE=...
    export AWS_DEFAULT_REGION=...
    ```

-   Alternatively, you could use `deployments/.active/environment.local` but if these two variables are the same in all deployments it makes sense to set them globally, for all deployments.

 6) Load the environment: